Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/rule-of-rika.md

 In this galactic cycle, the planetoid **Rika** stands as the solemn arbiter of galactic relations.

+She guides both individuals, groups and civilizations.

-She calls forth those whose conflicts threaten the future only she can see, summoning them to her ever-shifting terrain to settle their disputes through force of arms and strength of influence.
+She calls forth those whose future only she can see, summoning them to her ever-shifting terrain to settle their disputes through trial in combat and strength of influence.

 She guides those whom she chooses to accomplish her inscrutable goals.
 These are her chosen, her unlikely heroes — her adventurers.

-She welcomes pilgrims to hear their cries and demands.

-This is the Age of High Adventure — where empires clash on sacred ground, where ancient mysteries guide the fate of civilizations, and where the **Rule of Rika** maintains order among the stars.

 ---